 Have you ever seen a kitchen where the electrical outlet cover plates are cut crooked into the backsplash tile?
 In addition to being unsightly, it's a perfectionist's nightmare...like a crooked picture frame that can't be straightened.
-Not to mention it can be difficult to match plastic electric outlet and switch plates to a specific tiles and colors.
+Not to mention it can be difficult to match plastic electric outlets and switch plates to specific tiles and colors.
 For those reasons, we recommend hiding electrical outlets whenever possible to streamline your kitchen design.

 "Leaving them out" simply isn't an option because building codes require them at mandated distances.
 Plus, building codes also require that certain outlets—those near sinks, for example—be GFCI (ground-fault circuit interrupter) outlets.

 1. Install Some Pop-Up OutletsIf you love the idea of your outlets being out-of-sight when you don't need them, and readily available when you do, pop-up outlets are a great option for you.
-Have your electrician install pop-up devices like the one shown below, they can pop-up or even pop-out from the side of an island or base cabinetry.
+Have your electrician install pop-up devices like the one shown below, they can pop up or even pop out from the side of an island or base cabinetry.
 This is one of the most efficient ways to add a luxury flair to your kitchen, but it's best implemented during a kitchen remodel.

-Add Outlet Strips Along the Upper-Cabinets
+2. Add Outlet Strips Along the Upper-Cabinets

 Perhaps one of the easiest and most popular options is to install strips of GFCI outlets along the upper edge of your cabinetry where it can't be seen at all unless you bend down and look up at it.

-Use a Charging Station
+4. Use a Charging Station Drawer

-Often, it's the things plugged in to the outlets that make the outlets stand out.
-For example, the outlet used by your coffee maker is often hidden by the coffee maker, whereas the outlet used by your smart phones and tablets resembles a small kitchen creature with multiple tentacles,” says Lauren Webber of coffeeorbust.com.
+"Often, it's the things plugged into the outlets that make the outlets stand out.
+For example, the outlet used by your coffee maker is often hidden by the coffee maker or the coffee grinder, whereas the outlet used by your smartphones and tablets resembles a small kitchen creature with multiple tentacles,” says Lauren Webber of coffeeorbust.com.

-Outlets Under those Island Counter Overhangs
+5. Place Outlets Under Counter Overhangs